jamsch/expo-speech-recognition/README.md

 You can use the `audioSource.sourceUri` option to transcribe audio files instead of using the microphone.

 > Note: On Android, this feature is only supported on Android 13 and above.
-The speech recongition module will dispatch an `error` event with the code `audio-capture` if the device doesn't support it.
+The speech recongition module will dispatch an `error` event with the code `audio-capture` if the device doesn't support audio source transcription.

 ```tsx
 import { Button, View } from "react-native";